krlhngs/watch-and-code-todoApp/readme.md

 * There should be an li element for every todo
 * Each li element should contain `.todoText`
 * Each li element should show `completed`

+## V10 Click to delete
+* There should be a way to create dlete buttons
+* There should be a delete button for each todo
+* Each li should have an id that has the todo position
+* Delete buttons should have access to the todo id
+* Clicking delete should update `todoList.todos` and the DOM